Why is the work of the Consortium so important at this time?

 - Singapore has insisted on the importance of subjecting GIs to the same sort of rigorous and objective evaluation process that country regularly conducts for trademarks.

 Despite these positive signs, it is not clear whether common sense or extremism will prevail in most markets moving forward.

-Who is most impacted by this issue?
+Who is most affected by this issue?

 This issue could potentially force thousands of food producers around the globe to face re-labeling and re-branding of their food products, a huge economic price to pay.
 On top of that, these producers face the challenge of delivering the message that their products are of the same quality as before.
 But consumers also will no longer recognize familiar products and will be faced with a much more limited range of options of the most commonly known food types.

 So this is an issue that restricts choice in the marketplace, all while confusing consumers who have grown to love these products.

 Can you give me an example of a few names that are under significant threat?